bugrahankaramollaoglu/tasty/README.md

 # 🍔 Tasty – E-Commerce App (Jetpack Compose)

 **Tasty** is a Yemeksepeti clone I wrote for the final project in Kasim Adalan's Android bootcamp.
 It relies on Django backend and uses a wide range of mobile technologies.
-This project is completed as part of the Kasım Adalan Bootcamp in 2025.

 ## Screenshots